getnelson/slipway/README.md

 git clone git@github.com:getnelson/slipway.git github.com/getnelson/slipway
 ```

-Next, install the tools `slipway` needs to build:
+Next, install the tools `slipway` needs to build and generate the protobuf (as a one-time operation)

 ```
 make tools
 make deps.install
+make generate
 ```

-Generate the protobuf (as a one-time operation) and then build:
+Finally, execute the build and test:

 ```
-make generate && \
 make build && \
 make test
 ```

 The slipway binary will then be available in `./bin/slipway`